eunomie/log.winsos.net/_posts/2016-02-09-un-extend-ruby-classes.md

 and more elegant language according to _your_ needs.
 For me it's one of the key feature of [RoR](http://rubyonrails.org/) by example.

-Let's take a single example.
+Let's take a simple example.
 I have a block in which I get an array of strings.
 And I want to get an array containing only the first line of each item.
 I place myself in the situation I write a library, so I want to offer the user the more easy way to use it.